-The harvest season is on, and gardeners and farmers are taking in the last of their summer crops.
+The harvest season is on, and gardeners and farmers are taking in the last of their crops.
 Some of our favorite homegrown and organic veggies include tomatoes, peppers, onions, cucumbers and Mexican tomatillos, all of which come together in this crisp, spicy and refreshing green gazpacho salad recipe.
 Serve it as a side with with a tortilla or bean soup or with some homemade enchiladas for your next Mexican cuisine inspired dinner.

 Green Gazpacho Salad Recipe with Tomatillos